madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/review-and-respond-to-proof-comments.md

 ---
 title: Review and Respond to Proof Comments
-description: Learn how to view and respond to proof comments from the proof viewer and from the [!UICONTROL Updates] section of [!DNL  ].
+description: Learn how to view and respond to proof comments from the proof viewer and from the [!UICONTROL Updates] section of [!DNL  Workfront].
 activity: use
 feature: Workfront Proof
 type: Tutorial